imylomylo/BOB_scripts/README.md

 # LP_scripts
 Scripts for funding and managing LP's
 The best way to do this is to have your marketmaker on a VPS and SSH tunnel to it like so:
+`nc -z localhost 7783 || ssh -f -N -L 7783:localhost:7783 user@vps; echo 'tunnel open'` This first checks if a tunnel is already open  if not it will open it.

-You need to set the parameters at the top of each script to point it at your marketmaker rpc port.
+You need to set the parameters at the top of each script to point it at your marketmaker rpc port for the above SSH command it is 7783.
 ```
 # config area
 mm_ip = '127.0.0.1'